ClearBlade/native-libraries/async.md

 ## ClearBladeAsync.Collection(nameOrID)

-This function returns collection query data.
+This function gets data from the collection using the collection name or ID.

  * @param {string} nameOrID
  * @returns {Collection}